allenchou/CMU-15618-Final-Project/docs/index.md

 # Final Report

 [report PDF](./report.pdf)

 [poster PDF](./poster.pdf)

 After discussing with Prof. Todd Mowry, we decided to focus on the parallelism of our sorting algorithm.
+For more detail, please check our final report.

 # Checkpoint